Nick-Wu5/nickwudev/src/content/me.md

 ### Creating

 I'm always looking for my next project!
 Whether technical or purely a creative outlet, I'm driven to build and always enjoy talking about new ideas.
-Currently, I'm in the process of creating _Two Seater_, a blind dating show where participants experience a first date on a tandem bike.
-More updates to come...
+More updates to come!

 ### Staying active